 Rural America ends first-ever period of population loss

-Between July 2016 and July 2017, rural (nonmetro) counties increased in population for the first time this decade, according to the Census Bureau’s latest population estimates.
-The shift in rural population change was quite small, from a loss of 15,000 people in 2015-16 to a gain of 33,000 in 2016-17.
-However, it continues an upward trend in all but one year since 2011-12, when rural counties declined by 61,000 people.
+Between July 2018 and July 2019, rural (nonmetro) counties as a whole continued a very small increase in population that began a year earlier, following seven years of population decline.
+The gains in population have been quite small, a 0.02-percent increase in 2018-19 following a 0.04-percent gain in 2017-18.
+This contrasts with first-ever declines in nonmetro population that occurred from 2010-17, when annual population losses averaged -0.08 percent per year.
+(These most recent county population estimates from the U.S. Census Bureau (as of March 26, 2020) reflect revisions to previous data.)
 Population growth rates for rural areas have been significantly lower than in urban (metro) areas since the mid-1990s, and the gap widened considerably after the housing-market crisis in 2007 and the Great Recession that followed.
-The gap between rural and urban growth rates has narrowed slightly in recent years, but remains significant.
-Urban areas grew by 0.82 percent in 2016-17, compared with 0.07 percent growth in rural areas.
-The post-recession recovery in population growth for nonmetro America during this decade has been much more gradual compared with previous post-recession periods.
+The gap between rural and urban growth rates has narrowed slightly in recent years but remains significant.
+The post-recession recovery in population growth for rural America during this decade has been much more gradual compared with previous post-recession periods.

 Download higher resolution chart (4158 pixels by 3325, 600 dpi)